ManticoreGamesInc/platform-documentation/src/tutorials/rpg_framework_reference.md

 ![Portal to Corehaven, the D&D Hub World]()

-Games made for the D&D Contest will all be connected through a [D&D Hub World that you can find here](), and this portal allows players to return to the Hub World.
+Games made for the D&D Contest will all be connected through a D&D Hub World, and this portal allows players to return to the Hub World. <!-- TODO: Add link -->

 ### Sample Objects